2022 General Tire 150 (Phoenix): Practice/Qualifying

-Practice and qualifying will both be combined into one 60-minute session, with a driver's fastest time counting as their qualifying time.
+Practice and qualifying was combined into one 60-minute session, with a driver's fastest time counting as their qualifying time.
 The session was held on Friday, March 11, at 2:00 PM MST.

 Sammy Smith of Kyle Busch Motorsports scored the pole for the race with a time of 26.912 seconds and a speed of 133.769 mph.